iBz-04/iQuest/README.md

 <details>
 <summary>Install Required Python Libraries</summary>

 To install the libraries, we suggest setting up a virtual Python environment.
-Before starting the installation, navigate to the `degreegurucrawler` directory.
+Before starting the installation, navigate to the `iquestcrawler` directory.

 To setup a virtual environment, first install `virtualenv` package: